Participate in a Study

 - Learn about the clinical trials for brain/spinal cord cancers that are currently open and accepting patients at SCCA.

 “At Seattle Cancer Care Alliance and the University of Washington, we are dedicated to the discovery of new ways of treating brain and spinal cord cancers.
-We strive to offer a large menu of research treatment options for patients with primary cancers as well as metastatic cancer to the brain or spinal cord.” - Dr. Marc Chamberlain, Chief, Division of Neuro-Oncology
+We strive to offer a large menu of research treatment options for patients with primary cancers as well as metastatic cancer to the brain or spinal cord.” - Dr. Marc Chamberlain, Neuro-Oncologist

 Doctors are actively exploring new surgical techniques, better methods of surgery, radiotherapy, and chemotherapy.
 New targeted agents are being developed that interfere with signals within the cancer cell that drive cell division or cell invasion.
 Since cancers cannot grow without a supply of nutrients and oxygen from blood circulation, new drugs are being developed to interfere with the blood supply of a cancer.
 This approach is called anti-angiogenesis.